Startups Are The Ultimate “Mental Game” — Part I

 Today, we’re releasing 48 mental models we’ve found useful and want to pass onward to Founders:

-On Thursday, June 17, 2021, we will be releasing Part II of this article with our mental models for Idea Generation, Product-Market Fit, Fundraising, Growth, Defensibility, and Network Effects.
+Here’s the link to Part II of this article with our mental models for Idea Generation, Product-Market Fit, Fundraising, Growth, Defensibility, and Network Effects.

 Something that often goes unobserved is that world-class Founders embrace a common set of skills.
 When we see these skills in Founders, we take special notice.